svick/Incremental-Dumps/README.md

 The remaining parameters specify what dumps to creates, just as in `update`.

+There is also an optional parameter `--report` which has to be followed by a number *n* specifying that progress should be reported every *n* revisions.
+If *n* is 0, progress reporting is turned off.
+If this parameter is specified, it has to come right before the “name of the wiki” parameter.

 Example:

     idumps c enwiki 20130823 enwiki-20130823-pages-meta-history.xml sc sc.id